647: Circumcise Matters Edition

 Jesus.

+And now back to the headlines.
 In our lead story tonight, Ryan Walters is almost too silly to be scary, right?

-His main accomplishment as the Oklahoma State Superintendent has been to fail to buy a bunch of Trump Bibles, and he looks like an exclamation point grew a beard to try to hide its lack of a chin, but he is trying to create a model of a national education system for American fascism.
+His main accomplishment as the Oklahoma State Superintendent has been to fail to buy a bunch of Trump Bibles, and he looks like an exclamation point grew a beard to try to hide its lack of a chin.

 And it would include a history standard that calls the 2020 election results into question.
+And that is genuinely fucking scary.

-And now he's creating an ideological purity test for teachers transferring from out of state that will assess their commitment to American exceptionalism and, quote, the fundamental biological differences between boys and girls, end quote.
+And now he's creating an ideological purity test for teachers transferring from out-of-state that will assess their commitment to American exceptionalism and, quote, the fundamental biological differences between boys and girls, end quote.

-And who better to turn to when crafting a testament to filter out knowledge and integrity?
+And who better to turn to when crafting a test meant to filter out knowledge and integrity?
+Why, Dennis Prager, of course.

 So the state will be partnering with Prager U to develop their new assessment for out-of-state teachers.
+Yeah, just grab me that fuchsia pen and we'll start the exam.

 Which one is that, you say?